Norbshii/Sample_Streamlit/README.md

-To help you create a clear and comprehensive README for your GitHub repository, here's a draft that explains the setup, functionalities, and usage instructions for your Streamlit chatbot, based on the provided code snippet:

----

 # SARBOT - Symptom Assessment and Remedies Chatbot

 The SARBOT is a Streamlit-based chatbot designed to provide users with general health information and guide them through basic inquiries about symptoms and health conditions.
 It utilizes Google's Generative AI model, Gemini, to understand and respond to user queries effectively.